Dr Christine Berberich

-I am Global Engagement Lead for the School of Area Studies, History, Politics and Literature, initiating and developing school-wide partnerships and collaborations and working towards implementing the University's Global Engagement Strategy.
+I am Reader in Literature and Associate Head Global Engagement for the School of Area Studies, History, Politics and Literature.

-I also lead the three-year Faculty Strategic Project on 'Britain in Europe / Europe in Britain'.
-As part of the project, I have co-hosted the 2017 international and cross-disciplinary conference on the same theme, co-organised two panels on 'Britain in Europe' at the ESSE Conference 2018 in Brno, Czech Republic and contributed to the 2018 'Being Human' Festival of the Humanities.
-For 2019, the Strategic Project Team is planning further academic and public events.
+I have just lead the two year Faculty Strategic Research Project on 'PG Wodehouse and the Men of Tost', an examination of Wodehouse's infamous time as a Civilian Internee during the Second World War alongside the documentations and testimonies left behind by some of his fellow internees.
+Previously, I led the three-year Faculty Strategic Project on 'Britain in Europe / Europe in Britain'.
+As part of the project, I co-hosted the 2017 international and cross-disciplinary conference on the same theme, co-organised two panels on 'Britain in Europe' at the ESSE Conference 2018 in Brno, Czech Republic and contributed to the 2018 'Being Human' Festival of the Humanities.

 I am module leader for the third-year option Holocaust Literatures which sees me develop new approaches to Holocaust Teaching.
 I encourage my students to engage creatively with what they are learning, and also take this approach into the community, with regular workshops in a local school.
-This collaboration is now leading to an exhibition in collaboration with the D-Day Story in Portsmouth.
+This collaboration has been leading to an exhibition in collaboration with the D-Day Story in Portsmouth to mark Holocaust Memorial Day for the past two years running.

-More recently, I have moved into Holocaust Studies.
+My second main research specialism is in the field of Holocaust Studies.
 My interest here is in particular in contemporary fictional representations of the Holocaust and their ensuing problematics.
-I am particularly interested in contemporary German writing on the Holocaust, and here especially the new critical engagement with perpetrator accounts. ln July 2013, I hosted a major international conference on 'Trauma & Memory: the Holocaust in Contemporary Culture' here at the Centre for Studies in Literature; the resulting publication, a special issue for the Journal of Holocaust Studies has had its early online publication in May 2018 and will be published in hard-copy in 2019.
-I am currently editing a special issue on 'The Holocaust in Contemporary Popular Culture' for the journal Genealogy.
-My new monograph project focuses on fictional representations of perpetrators.
+I am particularly interested in contemporary German writing on the Holocaust, and here especially the new critical engagement with perpetrator accounts. ln July 2013, I hosted a major international conference on 'Trauma & Memory: the Holocaust in Contemporary Culture' here at the Centre for Studies in Literature; the resulting publication, a special issue for the Journal of Holocaust Studies was published in 2019 and has been reissued as an edited collection with Routledge (2022).
+I have also edited a special issue on 'The Holocaust in Contemporary Popular Culture' for the e-journal Genealogy.
+In addition to recently published articles and chapters in the field, I am currently at work on a monograph dedicated to Nazi Noir, the representation of Nazi perpetration and its long shadows in contemporary crime writing.

 I am happy to take calls and emails from media on my research, and am aware of the need to respond to journalists in a timely manner.